gjamesgoenawan/GuestRecorder-Python/README.md

 cd GuestRecorder-Python/
 pip install -r requirements.txt
 ```
-Theere are two python files included in this repository:
+There are two python files included in this repository:
-1. app.py<br>
-   Main Script with GUI included.
+ - app.py<br>Main Script with GUI included.
-3. src/source.py<br>
-   Source Script without GUI, with complete functionality. <br><br>
+ - src/source.py<br> Source Script without GUI, with complete functionality.

 Both of these files can be run individually by running the default python launch command `python3 FILENAME.py`

 ## Functionalities
 Record the identification of the guest, the destination, as well as purpose of visit.
 These records can be accessed by opening excel files, which are labeled by dates (If the program is **first** executed on a particular date, a new excel file will be generated).<br>